-Walks, Visits & Events Keen to know more about the Moors?
+Experience the Moors ...
 NYMA runs guided walks, themed events and visits to interesting places.
 The walks are led by people keen to share their favourite places, and some have a theme such as botany or geology.
 The visits are to places of historical, cultural and environmental interest.

 We're always keen to add more walks to our programme, so please get in touch if you have a special place you'd like to share.